nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

     // Map up the chat handler
     $('#chat_message').keypress(chat_handler(application_state, api, template_handler, game));

-The ``chat_handler`` will listen for key presses and if it detects the ``return`` key it will take the content of the chat input box and send it to the server using the ``api.send_message`` function and if it's successful append it to the log.
+The ``chat_handler`` will listen for keyboard key presses and if it detects the ``return`` key it will take the content of the chat input box and send it to the server using the ``api.send_message`` method and append it to the chat window if the sending of the message succeeded.

-The last part we need to add is an event handler for the ``chat_message`` event from the server that is triggered when the other player sends a message.
-To the same file add the following event handler.
+The item we need to add is an event handler for ``chat_message`` events sent from the server.
+This event is fired when the server relays a message from the other player.
+Open up the ``public/javascripts/app.js`` and add the event handler shown below.

 .. code-block:: javascript
     :linenos: